Frequently Asked Questions

 - If not, then you will simply enroll your child in school here, and in the spring of the school year, your child will be considered with all others for possible placement.
 If your child has already qualified as high ability/gifted in another school district, you will need to complete the “New Student Placement Application” which can be found under “New Student Placements” on the Advanced Curriculum webpage.
 The form explains what additional documentation should be attached and where it should be sent.
 The Academic Services Office will review the forms and make a placement decision that is best for your child consistent with our local norms for identification.
 This may or may not be a high ability placement.

 - For children enrolling at a ZCS middle school or the high school:

 - You will simply enroll your child in school and provide past educational records.
 The counselors and/or High Ability coordinator at the school will review your child’s records and make a determination of the most appropriate course schedule.
 This may or may not include placement in high ability classes.
-All students are reconsidered each spring for possible inclusion in the HA talent pool.
+All students are reconsidered each spring.

 Classroom Placement: Research shows that gifted students need to be placed with their intellectual peers, so we cluster group our students in grades 1-4.
 This means that we place small groups of students who need advanced curriculum instruction together with other students of mixed ability in one or more classrooms.
 In middle and high school, these groups become larger, and typically the entire class will consist of high ability students.

 - The grade level math curriculum is differentiated to provide broader and deeper experiences with more choices and options for kindergartners.
 Beginning in first grade, the math curriculum is accelerated by a year or more above grade level.